-Year of Service: For benefit accrual purposes, any Plan Year during which you are expected to work at least 1,000 Hours of Service with the Employer (720 Hours of Service for those Participants completing 720 Hours of Service during 2017 and thereafter).
+Year of Service: For benefit accrual purposes, any Plan Year during which you are expected to work at least 1,000 Hours of Service with the Employer.

-For vesting purposes, any Plan Year during which you complete 1,000 Hours of Service with the Employer (720 Hours of Service for those Participants completing 720 Hours of Service during 2017 and thereafter).
+For vesting purposes, any Plan Year during which you complete 1,000 Hours of Service with the Employer.
 For vesting purposes, Hours of Service may be credited on an equivalency basis if the Employer does not maintain records for actual hours of service.
 An Employee who performs services during the week will be credited with 45 Hours of Service for that week.